PRESIDENT

 David S. Knight is the Director of Center for the Study of Teaching and Policy and the Director of the Center for Early Childhood Policy and Equity at the University of Washington and serves as Associate Professor of Education Finance and Policy.
 David is a Fellow at the National Education Policy Center and a member of the Board of Trustees of the National Education Finance Academy.
 His research focuses on the economics of education and school finance.
 He studies educational systems through the lens of economic theory and methodologies.
 His work emphasizes distributive justice, racial/ethnic and socioeconomic equity, systematic racial segregation into under-resourced school districts, and policies aimed at reducing inequality and addressing longstanding racial and income-based disparities in educational opportunity.
 David holds a Ph.D. in educational policy and a master’s degree in economics from the University of Southern California.
 He earned a master’s degree in economics education and bachelor’s degrees in economics and anthropology from the University of Kansas.
 He previously served as an assistant professor at the University of Texas at El Paso and as the Director of the Center for Education Research and Policy Studies at the University of Texas at El Paso.

-Carlee Simon is the Interim Dean of the School of Education at the University of Alaska Southeast and an experienced leader in educational administration and policy.
+Carlee Simon is the Dean of the School of Education at the University of Alaska Southeast and an experienced leader in educational administration and policy.
 She holds a PhD in Educational Administration and Policy from the University of Florida, specializing in public school finance.
 Dr. Simon is a former superintendent and public school educator with expertise in strategic planning, community engagement, and educational innovation.

 Dr. Simon’s work focuses on state and district-level education finance, equity in resource allocation, and policies supporting teacher preparation and recruitment, particularly in rural and Indigenous communities.
 She has been featured in national outlets such as The Washington Post, NPR’s All Things Considered, and cable news programs, where she has shared insights on education policy and leadership.